scstech85/Flo2PlanManager/README.md

 **Download images**

 You can find the list of image files on the competion website as a JSON file.
-Having JSON file, it is possible to download the imageset using the next command:
+Having that JSON file, it is possible to download the imageset using the next command:
 ```
 #command
 ./download_dataset.py <json_file> --dir <local_dir>